 With hundreds of kilometres of trails, the Ganaraska Forest provides year-round opportunities for a variety of activities.
 Hiking, mountain biking, horseback riding, cross-country skiing, snowshoeing and nature appreciation are popular activities throughout the Forest.
 Motorized activities such as off-road motorcycle riding, ATVing and snowmobiling are permitted in the West Forest and East Forest only.
 The Central section of the Forest is maintained as a passive use area, and is where Treetop Trekking is located.

 Day passes or annual memberships are required to use the forest.
-Office hours are 8:30 am - 4:00 pm weekdays and the Gatehouse is open for sales on weekends from 9:00 am - 4:00 pm.
-NOTE: Ganaraska Forest memberships and day passes are no longer available for purchase from Ganaraska Leathercraft.
+Office hours are 8:30 am - 4:00 pm weekdays and the Gatehouse is open for sales on weekends from 9:00 am - 4:00 pm, or purchase online.

 The Ganaraska Forest will open for all uses on May 1st.
 Spring arrived late this year and there has been multiple rain events in recent weeks.
 The trails are therefore quite wet and there may even be some ice left on the ground in shady areas.
 This means that trails are more prone to rutting and damage than they normally would be at this time of year.
 Please use trails in a manner that minimizes damage: avoid wet areas and reduce speed or if possible delay use of the forest until it has had a chance to dry up.

 No open fires are permitted in the forest at any time and off-road vehicles must be equipped with spark arrestors.
 Should a fire be seen in the forest call 911 immediately and attempt to give an accurate location of the fire.

 The Ganaraska Forest timber harvest season opens on August 1st.
 Keep your eyes out for active cut blocks and closed trails.
 Remember to stay clear of areas where harvesting is occurring - be cautious, be safe!